babashka/cli/README.md

 Babashka CLI handles commands with [dispatch](/API.md#dispatch).

+> [!NOTE]
+> When we use the word "command" in this README or other documentation in this library, it's the same concept as what many CLI libraries call "subcommands".
+We use "command" for consistency since technically a single-word command is not a _sub_-command.

 ### Single-word Commands

 Say we want a CLI with a `copy` command, a `delete` command, and an undocumented `debug` command: